osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/monitor.png]]

 ## Configuring the Motive Project File
-If you received a premade set of tracking targets, download the Motive project file, [haptix_osrf.ttp](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/haptix_optitrack/files/haptix_osrf.ttp) to the Desktop.
+If you received a premade set of tracking targets, download the Motive project file, [haptix_osrf.ttp](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/haptix_optitrack/files/haptix_osrf.ttp) to the Desktop of the Windows machine.
 We are going to make a small modification to calibrate each component.

 ### Tracking rigid bodies
 Make sure Gazebo is closed on Linux.
-On your Windows VM machine, make sure the Optitrack is plugged in via USB, and start the Motive software by clicking on the shortcut on your desktop.
+On your Windows machine, make sure the Optitrack is plugged in via USB, and start the Motive software by clicking on the shortcut on your desktop.

 [[file:files/motive_icon.PNG]]